hyperledger-labs/splice-wallet-kernel/README.md

 ### Short Description

-Splice Wallet Kernel is a javascript & typescript based library that help facilitate communication between a Validator node, a canton developed dApp and a Keystore.
+Splice Wallet Kernel is a javascript & typescript based library that help facilitate communication between a Validator node, a canton developed dApp and a Walelt Provider.

 ### Dependent Projects